MicrosoftDocs/mesh-docs/mesh/overview.md

 Welcome to the Microsoft Mesh Preview.
 Mesh enables people to connect with presence, share across space, and collaborate with one another, from anywhere in the world.
 By bringing [Mesh-enabled mixed reality experiences](get-started.md) to your organization, you can enhance virtual meetings, conduct virtual design sessions, help others remotely, and host immersive virtual meet-ups to boost productivity.

-See the Microsoft Mesh hands-on demo video below for an overview Mesh and what it can do for you:
+See the Microsoft Mesh hands-on demo video below for an overview of Mesh and what it can do for you:

 &nbsp;